Last Updated on

-- May be too heavy on hard assets such as commodities and REITs (40% in total).
-They have done great in the past but their performance may not continue.
+- The Ivy 5 may be too heavy on hard assets such as commodities and REITs (40% in total).
+They have done great in the past, but their performance may not continue.

-- May not be suitable for some as the premise for the endowments holding a similar portfolio is holding the assets “forever”.
+- The investment portfolio may not be suitable for some people as the premise for the endowments holding a similar portfolio is holding the assets “forever.”
 Private investors do not have forever.
 Most have between 5-50 years.

-Also be sure to visit Meb Faber site.
+Also, be sure to visit the Meb Faber site.
 It is a wealth of information and inspiration.
-His podcast is also very good (the first episode is absolutely awesome as he runs down what investing is really about.
+His podcast is also excellent (the first episode is absolutely awesome as he runs down what investing is really about.

 Suggestions for your next steps

 Finding the correct portfolio is hard.
 Maintaining your portfolio is also daunting.
 If you are still in doubt about which portfolio to choose, we suggest you read our article How To Invest Money: 5 Simple Steps That Work For Anyone

 If you have already committed to a portfolio – good for you!
 If you need help maintaining the portfolio you will find our rebalance worksheet useful.
 Rebalancing your portfolio lowers your risk and may even provide higher returns in the long run.